 Orange onyx can be seen used in feature walls, cladding, worktops, luxury furniture and architectural features3.
 It is a beautiful material to use in areas which will be used at night.
 This allow the use of light to really magnify the beauty of this material.
 The lighting can be placed above the onyx or below it.

-Ways in which this can be achieved are with chandelier lighting above an onyx dining table or placing lighting behind an onyx feature wall at a hotel lobby or bar.
+Ways in which this can be achieved are with chandelier lighting above an onyx dining table ,placing lighting behind an onyx feature wall at a hotel lobby or bar, or using lighting underneath onyx tiles.

 However, you decide to use orange onyx this unique natural stone will guarantee both luxury and an entrancing aura.